-This Hamilton did run, but it didn’t keep time, the amplitude was very low, and it had a power reserve of only a few hours.
+This Hamilton watch did run, but it didn’t keep time, the amplitude was very low, and it had a power reserve of only a few hours.
 If you wound it, you could feel and hear the mainspring slipping, so that pointed to a broken mainspring.

-The watch is in excellent condition, but the plating of the crown has worn down over the years because of use.
+The watch is in excellent condition, but the plating of the crown has worn down over the years because of its use.
 Obviously, the crystal needed to be replaced as well.

 Before you start working on a mechanical movement, make sure to remove all the power from the mainspring.
 This is to prevent any damage while working on the wheel train.
 In this case, it only had a small amount of power because of the problems with the mainspring.

 Move the click away from the ratchet wheel while letting the crown slip between your thumb and index finger.